A cheque deposit results in an inflow of funds.

 We will now apply the golden accounting rules for these two GLs to understand which accounts will be on the debit and credit sides.

-From the above table, we will debit the bank account as there is an inflow of funds and credit the debtors as it’s a Giver.
+From the above table, we will debit the bank account for the inflow of funds and credit the debtors, as it’s a Giver.
 As money is received from the debtor, we need to reduce the receivable balance to the extent of receipt.
-Receivable GL will have a debit balance, and to decrease the debit balance, we need to do the opposite of a debit.
+The receivable GL will have a debit balance; to decrease it, we need to do the opposite of a debit.
 So, we will credit the debtor’s GL in the journal entry.

 Cheque deposited in a bank journal entry: